savq/ColorUtils.jl/README.md

 ## Installation

-This package isn't listed in the Julia General Registry, you can add it to your Julia environment using it's URL:
+This package isn't listed in the Julia General Registry, you can add it to your Julia environment using its URL:
 ```julia
 using Pkg
 Pkg.add(url="https://github.com/savq/ColorUtils.jl")